loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

     * requires General license
     * 50 multiple-choice questions (must get 37 correct)

-Technician radio generally allows use of light-of-sight communication and repeaters.
-If you want to reflect your signal off of the atmosphere, you need to use lower frequencies, which requires the General license.
+The Technician license generally allows use of light-of-sight communication and repeaters.
+If you want to use skywave, you need to use lower frequencies, which requires the General license.

-Exam Tools
+### Study resources

+There are tons of free resources for learning (this blog is not a study resource).

+* [HamStudy.org](https://hamstudy.org/) - This is a great free website and they have an [offline app](https://hamstudy.org/appstore) as well
+* [Ham Radio Crash Course](https://www.youtube.com/@HamRadioCrashCourse) - This is a YouTuber who offers tons of info for free and also has a [video playlist about the Technician exam](https://www.youtube.com/playlist?list=PL1KAjn5rGhixvvb_jMZFWmbP97-t9Kyxk)
+* [The American Radio Relay League (AARL)](https://www.arrl.org/) - A US-based non-commercial organization that has lots of useful info
+* Books - There are tons of books on the subject, so I may pickup [one that is highly recommended](https://www.amazon.com/2022-2026-Technician-Class-WB6NOA-Gordon/dp/0945053010)

+### Taking the test

+The test consists of a pool of questions, and your questions are chosen at random from the pool.
+The pool of questions changes every four years (the current pool is from 2022-2026).

+In the past, the exam was proctored in-person by Volunteer Consulting Engineers (VCEs).
+With COVID-19, the FCC now allows online testing (it's still proctored by VCEs, but it's online now).

 Test online to get immediate results